georgeolivares/covid_dataset/README.md

 ![image](https://user-images.githubusercontent.com/88570786/135940766-26a1e1ec-8037-4bf1-a25f-9d81fc835d22.png)

-# Is there a relationship between vaccines applied and the aount of cases?
+# Is there a relationship between vaccines applied and the amount of cases?
 No relationship at least with the total amount of vaccines applied and the total cases registered.
 But there will not be any relationship because the number keeps growing.
 What must have diminished or slowed down is the growth rate of the cases/

 ```sql